NclRSE-Training/python-intermediate-dev-vsc/_episodes/00-setting-the-scene.md

 - how to set up a **test framework** and write tests to verify the correct behaviour of the code, and
 - how to automate and scale testing with **Continuous Integration (CI)** using **GitHub Actions** (a CI service available on GitHub).

+## The following three sections complete the development cycle but are covered in a separate workshop:

 ### [Section 3: Software Development as a Process](../30-section3-intro/index.html)
 In this section, we step away from writing code for a bit to look at software from a higher level as a process of development and its components: